Noctilucent clouds: Everything you need to know about the rare 'night-shining' clouds

 A giant balloon launched by NASA's Polar Mesospheric Cloud (PMC) Turbo mission on July 8, 2018, observed these noctilucent clouds for five days and captured millions of images.
 (Image credit: NASA/PMC Turbo/Joy Ng)

-"People living in the mid to high latitudes now have a good chance of seeing noctilucent clouds several times each summer," Franz-Josef Lübken, an atmospheric scientist at the Leibniz Institute of Atmospheric Physics in Kühlungsborn, Germany, said in a statement (opens in new tab).
+"People living in the mid to high latitudes now have a good chance of seeing noctilucent clouds several times each summer," Franz-Josef Lübken, an atmospheric scientist at the Leibniz Institute of Atmospheric Physics in Kühlungsborn, Germany, said in a statement.
 "In the 19th century, they were probably visible only once every several decades or so."

 So why the sudden increase?
 The emerging theory is that rocket launches are to blame.

 During a rocket launch, water vapor is released into the atmosphere.
-The water vapor then wafts up to the mesosphere, over a course of about ten days according to Cora Randall, a professor at the University of Colorado Boulder, in a statement on spaceweather.com (opens in new tab)
+The water vapor then wafts up to the mesosphere, over the course of about ten days according to Cora Randall, a professor at the University of Colorado Boulder, in a statement on spaceweather.com

 "We're speculating that the spike might be due to extra water vapor transported to higher latitudes from rocket launches," says Randall.
 "But much more quantitative analysis would be required to confirm that or not."